 Examples of courses in this major:

 From the simple application of color to the complex devices that create illusionary space, this foundational lecture/studio course concentrates on the basic elements of two-dimensional and three-dimensional design.
-Students will apply aesthetics and theoretical methods for creative problem solving.
+Students will apply aesthetics and theoretical methods.
+Oral and written art criticisms are employed.

 An introduction to the study of ceramics as a three-dimensional medium.
 Through hand-constructed and wheel-thrown clay forms, students will explore issues in contemporary art.
 Ceramics processes will include glazing and firing.